supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

 1. Select the **Next** button.

-    >**Note:** if the *Next* button is disabled, or greyed out, and you see an error message that the Microsoft Sentinel workspace is *not onboarded* to Defender XDR, try refreshing the Defender XDR portal page as it may take 5 to 10 minutes to sync up.
+    >**Note:** If the *Next* button is disabled or greyed out, and you see an error message that the Microsoft Sentinel workspace is *not onboarded* to Defender XDR, try refreshing the Defender XDR portal page as it may take 5 to 10 minutes to sync up.

 1. On the *Review changes* page, verify that the *Workspace* selection is correct and review the bulleted items under the *What to expect when the workspace is connected* section.
 Select the **Connect** button.